-However, in general, pinning or pointing is required for:
+During initial operations, pinning or pointing is required for:

-- 1. Up to 20 individuals per species per site per year of uncommon species (see Figure 25: directions for pinning moderately common to uncommon species). - 2.
-At least 20 individuals, if available, for each easily identified species (APPENDIX A). - 3.
-At least 100 individuals, if available, for each species or genus on the list of difficult taxa (APPENDIX B). - 4.
-If species is moderately common to abundant, does not occur on any list of species (APPENDIX A, APPENDIX B), and the technician is confident in their identification, then pin at least 20 but no more than 100 (see Figure 25 and Figure 26 for more detailed instructions).
+- 1. Up to 20 individuals per species per site per year of uncommon species (see Figure 24: directions for pinning moderately common to uncommon species). - 2.
+At least 20 individuals, if available, for each easily identified species (APPENDIX E). - 3.
+At least 100 individuals, if available, for each species or genus on the list of difficult taxa (APPENDIX F).
+Note: At the discretion of the technician, fewer individuals (i.e., as few as fifty) may be pinned if at least 20 individuals of the species in question are already present in the teaching collection. - 4.
+If species is moderately common to abundant, does not occur on any list of species (APPENDIX E, APPENDIX F), and the technician is confident in their identification, then pin at least 20 but no more than 100 (see Figure 24 and Figure 25 for more detailed instructions).